ys7yoo/PiTutorial/README.md

 3. Run and make any change you want.

-4. To submit changes you made to the repository,
+4. To submit changes you made to the REMOTE repository,

 ```bash
 git commit [ANY CHANGE YOU MADE]